November 7, 2012

 I wrote the following words sat in Heathrow airport yesterday, waiting for my plane home.
 I’d probably prefer you not to read it, as the first half is really a big long pity party.
 Why stick it on my blog?
 Well like twitter I find it very therapeutic – a problem shared etc. When I got home and went to bed I slept for twelve and a half hours, so perhaps what I wrote was as much about being tired as anything else.
 If you do read on I’m sure that you’ll think me an ungrateful knob head (it does have a happy ending though).
 One reason I’m posting it here because I sat next to a guy on the plane back from Canada who talked about mental health awareness, and that too many people lack honesty about how they feel about things.
 They just bottle it up.
 Once you share your dark thoughts they do get a little greyer.

-Post games has been pretty crazy, with Karen making the most of post games talks and taking her bike fitness and winning the Berlin Marathon and becoming world paratriathlon champion (t1) in New Zealand.
+Post games have been pretty crazy, with Karen making the most of post games talks and taking her bike fitness and winning the Berlin Marathon and becoming world paratriathlon champion (t1) in New Zealand.
 We’ve probably seen each other for about a week since the games, perhaps a month in total this year.
-It took half a life time to find someone like Karen, and yet we squander what time we’ve been given on ourselves alone.
+It took half a lifetime to find someone like Karen, and yet we squander what time we’ve been given on ourselves alone.
 That’s why we get on.

 Someone came up to Paul Tat and said “Are you Andy Kirkpatrick?”
-I was pretty funny, but I said “Yes that’s because people think I would look like Paul Tattersal - not me!”
+It was pretty funny, but I said “Yes that’s because people think I would look like Paul Tattersall -, not me!”

-Perhaps if I went out with anyone else I could maintain that feeling of superiority I obviously crave (maybe its a man thing?), but as it is being with Karen was just making me feel inadequate, you see Karen is not disabled, she is superabled.
-I guess I’m Karen’s Louis Lane.
+Perhaps if I went out with anyone else I could maintain that feeling of superiority I obviously crave (maybe its a man thing?), but as it is being with Karen was just making me feel inadequate, you see Karen is not disabled, she is superable.
+I guess I’m Karen’s, Louis Lane.

-It didn’t get in the short list, worse still Fiva by Gordon Stainforth won, which although a great book, was not as good as mine (I told you I was being honest, and what’s wrong with that?).
-Part of me wanted to just throw my teddy out of my pram and say ‘I’m not coming’.
+It didn’t get on the shortlist, worse still Fiva by Gordon Stainforth won, which although a great book, was not as good as mine (I told you I was being honest, and what’s wrong with that?).
+Part of me wanted to just throw my teddy out of my pram and say “I’m not coming”.

 But I don’t.

-When your feeling low about yourself as a writer, climber and all round Hunan being going to Banff us just about the worst place you could go.
+When your feeling low about yourself as a writer, climber and all-around, going to Banff is just about the worst place you could go.
 And in many ways it was.

 Staying awake for 26 hours on the first day didn’t help, but slowly things turned around.

-First off I stayed with my mate Andy Brash - a super talented climber, but even more so a man who’s accomplishments show us all what it is to be a human being.
-Andy’s best know for forgoing his life long dream of summiting of Everest to save the life of Lincoln Hall.
-On his return a group of Canadian business men where so touched by his sacrifice that they banded together and raised the cash for him to return, climbing Everest in 2008.
+First, off I stayed with my mate Andy Brash - a super talented climber, but even more so a man whose accomplishments show us all that it is to be a human being.
+Andy’s best know for forgoing his life long dream of summiting Everest to save the life of Lincoln Hall.
+On his return a group of Canadian businessmen were so touched by his sacrifice that they banded together and raised the cash for him to return, climbing Everest in 2008.
 Since then Andy’s had his own ups and downs, where the path of life takes dark and unexpected turns, and last year Lincoln Hall, who had become his close friend died of cancer.
-On my first night there I did a talk for Calgary mountaineering club, quite a famous club made up primarily by ex-pats.
-After my talk I chatted to several people who made me feel guilty for being so self obsessed, including Stewart Midwinter a climber and paraglyder who became quadriplegic last year in a flying accident while flying with Will Gadd.
+On my first night there I did a talk for the Calgary mountaineering club, quite a famous club made up primarily of ex-pats.
+After my talk, I chatted to several people who made me feel guilty for being so self-obsessed, including Stewart Midwinter a climber and paraglider who became quadriplegic last year in a flying accident while flying with Will Gadd.
 We talked mainly about Karen, with Stewart being inspired by the few stories I’d shared about her in my talk.
-Instead of feeling jealous, after all this should have been an evening about me, I felt privileged to be able to know someone like Karen.
+Instead of feeling jealous, after all, this should have been an evening about me, I felt privileged to be able to know someone like Karen.
 Talking to Stewart and his partner, who must be in such a dark place, but pushing towards the light, I felt that maybe that light was just a little bit closer.

-The next day I traveled over to Banff, and bumped into Gordon Stainforth, aglow with the news that day that he’d won.
+The next day I travelled over to Banff and bumped into Gordon Stainforth, aglow with the news that day that he’d won.
 In that instant I forgot about my petty jealousy and irrespective of the merits of our books, I knew Gordon deserved it.
 Fiva is a great climbing book, while mine is a great book that has climbing in it.
-I always tell people I don’t care about winning, but I hate loosing, and if I’d won it would of simply have been ticking a box.
+I always tell people I don’t care about winning, but I hate losing, and if I’d won it would simply have been ticking a box.
 “Well done Andy” people would have said, and I’d just say “cheers”.
-To Gordon it meant much more, and that was the only jealousy I felt.
+To Gordon, it meant much more, and that was the only jealousy I felt.

 On Thursday evening I went to talk between David Suzuki and Dasho Kinley Dorji, Suzuki being akin to a Canadian David Attenborough, while Kinley Dorji was from the Ministry of Information and Communications of Bhutan.
-Now for some reason North Americans seem to get way too over excited about places like Tibet, Nepal and Bhutan - probably because they’re all hippies at heart.
-In my experience the world is fully hustlers, not matter what colour or faith, and so I take it all with a pinch of salt.
+Now for some reason, North Americans seem to get way too over excited about places like Tibet, Nepal and Bhutan - probably because they’re all hippies at heart.
+In my experience, the world is fully hustlers, not matter what colour or faith, and so I take it all with a pinch of salt.
 The problem was all the publicity for the talk made it sound as if Kinley Dorji was the second coming of Christ.
-To be fair David Suzuki gave one of the best introductions ever, talking about how we cannot put a price on everything, that there are objects who’s value is immeasurable, giving the example of his house, full of objects and memories that are not represnted in its monetary value.
-Then he introduced Kinley Dorji and told us he was going to discuss the Bhutanese idea of gross national happiness, in such a way that you’d be forgiven that they’d invented cold fusion, and that the world problems could be solved by Kinley Dorji and Bhutan.
-The shook hands, stat down opposite each other and began their ‘conversation’.
+To be fair David Suzuki gave one of the best introductions ever, talking about how we cannot put a price on everything, that there are objects whose value is immeasurable, giving the example of his house, full of objects and memories that are not represented in its monetary value.
+Then he introduced Kinley Dorji and told us he was going to discuss the Bhutanese idea of gross national happiness, in such a way that you’d be forgiven that they’d invented cold fusion and that the world problems could be solved by Kinley Dorji and Bhutan.
+They shook hands, sat down opposite each other and began their ‘conversation’.

-The resulting half an hour was pretty terrible, as the poor guy kept repeating the same line, that happiness was not about going to disney world, but something much deeper (basically Buddhism), or simply freezing and unable to say anything as a thousand people looked on embarrassed.
-At one moment I wondered if he was an impostor, and just kept giving the same line because that’s all he new.
-It almost came to a head when Suzuki said “Right I think we must be out of time” - which was obvious to everyone there meant ‘lets rap this disaster up and get the hell out of here”, but unfortunately it didn’t work, as some idiot beside the stage shouted “No - you can keep going”.
+The resulting half an hour was pretty terrible, as the poor guy kept repeating the same line, that happiness was not about going to Disney world, but something much deeper (basically Buddhism), or simply freezing and unable to say anything like a thousand people looked on embarrassed.
+At one moment I wondered if he was an impostor and just kept giving the same line because that’s all he knew.
+It almost came to a head when Suzuki said “Right I think we must be out of time” - which was obvious to everyone there meant ‘lets rap this disaster up and get the hell out of here”, but unfortunately it didn’t work, as some idiot beside the stage shouted, “No - you can keep going”.

-Friday I did an hour long talk and reading of Cold Wars.
-I’ve never read so much in one sitting, but it seemed to go well, with one woman sayings (in Canadian ascent) “wow your accent is soooo charming you could read anything” - which was a first (maybe I sounded like Ralph Fiennes to them?).
+Friday I did an hour-long talk and reading of Cold Wars.
+I’ve never read so much in one sitting, but it seemed to go well, with one woman sayings (in Canadian ascent) “wow your accent is so charming you could read anything” - which was a first (maybe I sounded like Ralph Fiennes to them?).

-In the party that evening (every evening has party in Banff) a tall guy came over and introduced himself as Bruce Kirkby, one of the three book judges, asking me not to kill him (I joked that I’d planed to track each judge down and get my revenge).
-Instead he said “I was at your reading.
+In the party that evening (every evening has a party in Banff) a tall guy came over and introduced himself as Bruce Kirkby, one of the three-book judges, asking me not to kill him (I joked that I’d planned to track each judge down and get my revenge).
+Instead, he said, “I was at your reading.
 Wow I wished I read your book”.
-I turned out the judges only read the short list - so I called off the hit.
+It turned out the judges only read the shortlist - so I called off the hit.

-And so on my last day in Banff I sat in a cafe with only half an hour before the bus left for the airport, waiting for Jonesy.
-To be fare I was feeling a little star struck, and sort of imagined he couldn’t be as humble as he’d been in the film.
-But he was, sitting down and chatting as fast as we could about every subject you could think off, ice, oceans and high mountains.
-I wanted to now if he was interested in Denali in winter (he was), and we talked about other daft things.
+And so on my last day in Banff, I sat in a cafe only half an hour before the bus left for the airport, waiting for Jonesy.
+To be fair I was feeling a little star-struck, and sort of imagined he couldn’t be as humble as he’d been in the film.
+But he was, sitting down and chatting as fast as we could about every subject you could think of, ice, oceans and high mountains.
+I wanted to know if he was interested in Denali in winter (he was), and we talked about other daft things.